zimmermann-kogadeeva-group/PlottingOnGenome/README.md

 ## Plotting
 All contigs downloaded from NCBI will be plotted in a cicular graph.
 However, only the contigs that have sequences mapped to them will be labelled.
-### Plotting on circular genome
+### Plotting onto circular genome
 Genome contigs are plotted in a circular graph.
 All sequences that were successfully blasted, annotated and are not longer than 1e6 bp will be mapped onto the circular genome.
 Their location is indicated via a black streak and labelled with the respective seq_id (see example below).

 ![B.uni mapped to genome](examples/B.uni_mapped_to_genome.png)

-### Plotting single sequences on genome
+### Plotting single sequences onto linear genome
 Your mapped sequences are plotted individually onto the genome, including genes that are within or in close proximity to your sequence (see below).
-The direction of your sequence as well as the genes on the genome are indicated with pointy tips of
+The pointy tips of chunks indicate the direction of your sequence/ gene (right = + ; left = - ).

 ![B.uni Colony 32 mapped to genome](examples/B.uniformis_32_pZE21_mapped_to_genome.png)